tobiaswes/Codetest_Mortageplan/README.md

 in the web browser.
 Additionally, the web application provides functionality for adding new customer prospects.

 ### Getting Started
+Note: You need to be in the same directory as the project folder
 ## Alternative 1

 #### Build the project